softsideoftech/content/pages/hard-power-vs-soft-power.md

 A lot of power in the world is of the soft variety.
 People _HATE_ being forced to do anything.
 Even if it's something they'd choose do anyway, the moment they _have to_ it becomes a chore.

-That's because hard power is inherently fragile.
+That's because hard power is fragile.
 The moment a leader uses force to accomplish anything, he takes away his people's ability to _choose to follow him_.

 As President Trump has experienced, even with the most powerful office in the world, it's hard to get anything done if people whose actions you depend on don't want to follow you.